logo

 SHORTBREAD COOKIE

-Mantecaditos are a almond butter cookies that are traditional Puerto Rican Christmas fare.
+Mantecaditos are butter cookies that are traditional Puerto Rican Christmas fare.
 They are flavored with almond and vanilla extracts and fresh-ground nutmeg, and decorated with a piece of maraschino cherry.
+They may also be made with a thumbprint, filled with guava paste or sprinkles.
+The name comes from the Spanish word for lard (manteca), although modern versions use butter, shortening, or even cream cheese for a richer flavor.

 Mantecadito